 UBalt's M.S. in IOP concentration receives an average of 47 applications per year and enrolls 15 to 20.
 Graduates of the MS in Applied Psychology-IOP concentration, almost without exception, secure jobs within a few months of graduation (if not before graduating).
 Furthermore, graduates of the current concentration in IOP are well-positioned in the Baltimore/Washington, D.C./Northern Virginia region.
 Consequently, many come to speak to our students each semester.
-We anticipate this to continue with the new structure.
+We anticipate this to continue with the new

 If you have any questions, please contact the Office of the Provost at 410.837.5243.
 Thank you for your review.
-Sincerely,

-Catherine Andersen Interim Provost Encl. cc: Darlene Smith, Interim Vice Chancellor for Academic Affairs USM
+Sincerely, cc: Darlene Smith, Interim Vice Chancellor for Academic Affairs USM